Complex market arrangements

 4. Direct negotiation

 In special circumstances, you can negotiate directly a supplier without asking it to enter a competitive tender.
-This is also known as soul sourcing.
+This is also known as sole sourcing.

 You should only use this approach when it’s clear it will deliver the best value for money.